Neighbourhood Streets – Dover

 During phase 1 of engagement, residents told us they would like to see community art in their neighbourhood.
-Six local artists are painting low-profile concrete barriers that will be installed temporarily this fall at 26A Street, 28 Street and 33 Street S.E.
+Six local artists painted low-profile concrete barriers that are being installed temporarily at 26A Street, 28 Street and 33 Street S.E.

-If you have any questions or concerns about the project, please can contact us through 311 or by emailing the project team.
+If you have any questions or concerns about the project, please contact us through 311 or email the project team.

 Detailed design and construction